1404Samyak/CP-Answering/Readme.md

-This repo can answer the questions of user related to competitive programming in any topic and clarify the doubts of user
+This repo can answer the questions of user related to competitive programming in any topic and clarify the doubts of user This uses mira-sdk to create a RAG application where we can easily ingest large datasets and take response from model in context of the document